jbukoski/PotentialNaturalRegeneration/README.md

 a binary map of forest (1)/nonforest (0) on its original spatial resolution (fig. S8C)."
 (Global restoration opportunities in tropical rainforest landscapes")

-#### Points-based:
-1. the identify of the country/territory within which the pixel falls [GADM](https://gadm.org/data.html)
-1. the identify of the biome, ecoregion and province within which the pixel falls.
-Most current data from Ecorregions (2017), originally from Olson.
-1. the identity of the continent within which the pixel falls. :question:
-1. the lat and lon of each point;
-1. does the pixel fall within a protected area?
-(And perhaps the type of protected area, if the global protected area dataset has multiple levels that might be related to forest regeneration.
-For example, some times of protected status may still allow some level of forestry). https://www.protectedplanet.net/ (:question: **How should I ideintify protection type? by category?
-0/1?**)
-1. Elevation: I don't think we need a focal window, just use the pixel value.
-**Slope I did not include a buffer because we want the information at the point with natural regeneration or without natural regeneration, so we need the data at the point only.**

-**Some other points**
-* :question: Try to build agriculture, pasturelands, road, urban areas, forest (natural regeneration and etc) at the lowest resolution to build it.
-* :black_square_button: To use the same map from the global prioritization (Bernardo's paper).
+    * :black_square_button: To use the same [Restorable areas] map from the global prioritization (Bernardo's paper).
     * :black_square_button: Check if we could use data from this new paper in Science.
-* :black_square_button: the scale of the focal window size: it will be somewhere in the 0.5-2km radius range (yet to be determined exactly).

 ### About buffers